 Of the total global carbon emissions, 19% are as a result of transportation.
-In earlier issues we discussed the need for global carbon emissions (from all sources) to decrease from 36 gigatonnes per year to 25 gigatonnes if we were to have any hope of limiting global warming to 2?C. That means a 30% decrease in global carbon emissions is needed right now.
+In earlier issues we discussed the need for global carbon emissions (from all sources) to decrease from 36 gigatonnes per year to 25 gigatonnes if we were to have any hope of limiting global warming to 2 degrees celsius.
+That means a 30% decrease in global carbon emissions is needed right now.

 The transportation sector is where significant carbon reduction will be necessary.
 That is why it is so exciting to hear the announcement this morning that Australian green hydrogen specialist Infinite Blue Energy (IBE) has entered into an agreement with NewVolt Infrastructure (NewVolt) to supply green hydrogen for road transport.

 “This will be executed through a planned network of 17 electric vehicle (EV) fast-charging infrastructure and green hydrogen fuelling stations at key locations on major road transport routes.